 The images of Pompeii have given us an unprecedented glimpse into the past.
 When Mount Vesuvius erupted and devastated the towns of Pompeii and Herculaneum, time froze.
 And while there is always the possibility, and likelihood, of artistic license, these images provide us with a well preserved glimpse into how they inhabitants dressed, their habits, beliefs, social environment, and status.

-Here is a list that I’m continually adding to of items and supplies for the Roman persona.
+A list I’m continually adding to for the Roman persona.

 Berg, R., & Neudecker, R. (2018).
 THE ROMAN COURTESAN: ARCHEOLOGICAL REFLECTIONS OF A LITERARY TOPOS (Vol. 46).
 Acta Instituti Romani Finlandiae. https://www.irfrome.org

 *Be aware that the exact meaning of some Latin words can be problematic at times.
 Transliteration can be difficult especially when the names of colors and garments were sometimes used to describe a position, job, social status/class, etc. Please derive and revise your conclusions with as much evidence as possible.